Augmentations, annuli, and Alexander polynomials: Flow loops, flow lines, and holomorphic curves

+We consider holomorphic disks in $T^{\ast}\R^{3}$ with boundary on the Lagrangians $L_K^\delta$ and $M_K^\delta$ with punctures asymptotic to Reeb chords.
+We note that punctured holomorphic curves with only one positive puncture are injective near that puncture and therefore regular for generic almost complex structures.
+Also, recall that the energy of a holomorphic curve with compact domain $\Sigma$ and Lagrangian boundary $u\colon (\Sigma,\partial \Sigma)\to (T^*\R^3,L)$ is $E(u) = \int_{\Sigma} u^*\omega$.
+If $\partial\Sigma$ has punctures, then the definition of energy of $u$ must be adjusted and one uses the Hofer energy in the non-compact ends of the target, as in \cite{BEHWZ}.

-Our next result shows that for sufficiently small $\delta>0$, moduli spaces of once punctured holomorphic disks are unaffected by the non-exactness of the Lagrangians $\Ld$ and $\Md$.
+Our next result shows that for sufficiently small $\delta>0$ the corresponding non-exact shifts $\Ld$ and $\Md$ of $L_{K}$ and $M_{K}$ do not affect moduli spaces of once punctured holomorphic disks.
 Hence small non-exact shifts can also be used to compute the augmentations associated to $L_K$ and $M_K$.
-Recall that the energy of a holomorphic curve with compact domain $\Sigma$ and Lagrangian boundary $u\colon (\Sigma,\partial \Sigma)\to (T^*\R^3,L)$ is $E(u) = \int_{\Sigma} u^*\omega$.
-If $\partial\Sigma$ has punctures, then the definition of energy of $u$ must be adjusted and one uses the Hofer energy in the non-compact ends of the target, as in \cite{BEHWZ}.
-Part $(iii)$ below is about generalized holomorphic disks, which are trees of finitely many holomorphic disks with boundary on a Lagrangian, where the edges correspond to intersections with suitably chosen bounding chains.
-For details, see \cite{AENV, EkholmNgHigherGenus}.
-In this paper, generalized holomorphic curves are not used in the theorems stated in Section \ref{Sec Intro}.
-They appear only in Section \ref{sec:SFT-stretch}.

-\begin{lemma} Let $J$ be an almost complex structure on $T^{\ast}\R^{3}$ that is standard near the zero section.
-For any $E>0$, there is $\delta_0 > 0$ and a neighborhood $\mathcal{J}$ of $J$ such that for any $0<\delta\leq \delta_0$ the following holds for $L^{\delta}=\Ld$ or $L^{\delta}=\Md$ and complex structures in $\mathcal{J}$. \begin{itemize} \item[$(i)$] There are no non-constant closed holomorphic disks of energy less than or equal to $E$, with boundary on $L^{\delta}$. \item[$(ii)$] Assume that all moduli spaces of disks with one positive puncture on $L^{0}$ are transversely cut out.
-If $a$ is a Reeb chord of $\Lambda_{K}$ of degree 0, there is a natural 1-1 correspondence between holomorphic disks of energy less than or equal to $E$ with one puncture asymptotic to $a$ and with boundary on $L^{\delta}$ and $L^{0}$, respectively. \item[(iii)] For each $a$ of degree 0, the space of generalized holomorphic disks on $L^{\delta}$ with a positive puncture asymptotic to $a$ is canonically isomorphic to the corresponding space for $L^{0}$ (which is simply the space of ordinary holomorphic disks).
-It follows in particular that $L^{\delta}$ and $L^{0}$ define identical augmentations. \end{itemize} \end{lemma}
+\begin{lemma} Let $J$ be an almost complex structure on $T^{\ast}\R^{3}$ that is standard near the zero section and let $L^{\delta}=\Ld$ or $L^{\delta}=\Md$.
+For any $E>0$, there is $\delta_0 > 0$ and a neighborhood $\mathcal{J}$ of $J$ such that for any $0<\delta\leq \delta_0$ the following holds for complex structures in $\mathcal{J}$. \begin{itemize} \item[$(i)$] There are no non-constant closed holomorphic disks (without punctures) of energy less than or equal to $E$, with boundary on $L^{\delta}$. \item[$(ii)$] Assume that all moduli spaces of disks with one positive puncture on $L^{0}$ are transversely cut out.
+If $a$ is a Reeb chord of $\Lambda_{K}$ of degree 0, then there is a natural 1-1 correspondence between the holomorphic disks of energy less than or equal to $E$ with one puncture asymptotic to $a$ and with boundary on $L^{\delta}$, and the analogous disks with boundary on $L^{0}$.
+More precisely, there exist disjoint connected $C^{0}$-neighborhoods of those disks with boundary on $L^{0}$, such that each connected neighborhood contains exactly one disk with boundary on $L^{\delta}$. \end{itemize} \end{lemma}